 The Southern California Regional Rail Authority (SCRRA), operator of Metrolink commuter train service, is committed to ensuring that no person is excluded from participation in, or denied the benefits of its transit services on the basis of race, color or national origin, as protected by Title VI of the Civil Rights Act of 1964.
-If you believe you have been subjected to discrimination under Title VI, you may file a written complaint with Passenger Services, Metrolink, P.O.
-Box 531776, Los Angeles, CA 90053-1776, call Metrolink at (800) 371-5465 (LINK) or by e-mail on this website under "Contact Us".
+If you believe you have been subjected to discrimination under Title VI, you may file a written complaint with Customer Service, Metrolink, P.O.
+Box 531776, Los Angeles, CA 90053-1776, call Metrolink at (800) 371-5465 (LINK) or send a letter.
+For further information, please go to www.metrolinktrains.com under the "Contact Us" section at the bottom of the webpage.

 Title VI prohibits discrimination on the basis of race, color, and national origin in programs and activities receiving Federal financial assistance.